-Climate-related Risk l Proximity Global Warming Scenario Potential Impact and Risk Rating Impact Description Business Response to Climate-related Risks • Transition Risks Policy & Lega ι Increase Short - Medium Term (2023-2037) <2°C 2-3°C Costs increase.
+Climate-related Risk Proximity Global Warming Scenario Potential Impact and Risk Rating Impact Description Business Response to Climate-related Risks Transition Risks Policy & Lega ι Increase in regulation due to climate change Short - <2°C 2-3°C Costs increase.
 Reduced profit.
 Loss of reputation.
 Significance: 1 Likelihood: 5 Actual Risks: AMS is impacted by government regulation which has been introduced to reduce energy use and emissions.
 Introduced regulation includes SECR and more recently CFD regulation.
 Currently, AMS's annual climate-compliance costs with its ESG consultancy are less than £30,000.
 LEZ: There is a risk of increased operational expenditures as the distribution supply fleet is exposed to low-emission zones in London.
 Potential Risks: Increased compliance costs: Operational costs and resources required to ensure AMS remains compliant with additional reporting and to manage internal climate initiatives, are likely to increase.
 In the event of non-compliance with regulations, there is a potential risk of financial claims, penalties, awards of damages, or fines.
 AMS is exposed to increased regulation across all its locations in the UK, EU, Israel and Russia.
 Germany plans to implement a Single-Use Plastics Tax (the EWKFondsG) from 1 January 2024 and requires that Companies which operate in Germany appoint a responsible person to report the produced waste by May 2025, according to type and mass (kilograms).
 The tax varies between the type of waste and material.
 AMS has two sites in Germany: Nuremberg (collagen production from animals), and Hamburg (suture manufacturing, packaging and sterilisation).
 Currently, AMS is not affected by this law or by a similar requirement in the Netherlands, which targets food and beverage containers, plastic bags, wet wipes, and tobacco filters.
 However, if it is expanded, AMS will need to report its packaging quantities.
 A non-compliance fine could reach €100,000.
 AMS do not currently meet the reporting threshold for Corporate Sustainability Reporting Directive (CSRD).
-Reporting under CSRD would result in significant costs and the potential need for an increase in internal resources.
-We adapted our internal governance structure to Mandates on and regulation of existing products and services Short- Medium Term (2023-2037) <2°C 2-3°C Costs increase.
-Significance: 1 Likelihood: 5 • The impact of Climate Change could increase the impact of the UK's Plastic Packaging Tax (PPT) on organisations that manufacture or import ten or more tonnes of finished plastic packaging material applies if the packaging does not contain at least 30% recycled plastic.
+Reporting under CSRD would result in significant costs and the potential need for an We engage with a third-party ESG Consultancy.
+We will annually review the reporting requirements for CSRD.
+We adapted our internal governance structure to manage climate risks.
+In 2023, we developed a Net Zero reduction plan, with the help of our ESG consultants, Inspired ESG.
+AMS aspires to become a Net- Zero company by the end of 2045.
+Mandates on and regulation of existing products and services Short- Medium Term (2023-2037) <2°C 2-3°C • Costs increase.
+Significance: 1 Likelihood: 5 increase in internal resources.
+Actual Risks: The impact of Climate Change could increase the impact of the UK's Plastic Packaging Tax (PPT) on organisations that manufacture or import ten or more tonnes of finished plastic packaging material applies if the packaging does not contain at least 30% recycled plastic.
 Therefore, the organisation will be charged at a rate of £210.82/tonne.
 Potential Risks: AMS's main packaging materials are cardboard, plastic and foil.
 UK EPR (Extended Producer Responsibility): AMS may be impacted by EPR, which will be introduced in the UK in 2024.
-This policy is designed to transfer a £1.7 billion financial burden of household packaging waste collection.
-Germany's single-use plastic tax (the EWKFondsG): If the taxes on packaging and plastic are expanded to more products, it will impose financial risks to AMS, which uses plastic for its packaging (according to the law's draft, the levy rate would be €0.180/kg for non-deposited beverage containers up to three litres or €3.790/kg for lightweight plastic carrier bags).
+This policy is We plan to monitor this risk annually, to ensure that any levies imposed on AMS for plastic or packaging are not substantial. b) ETR, which this points introduced in this points in this points in the point in the points in the point in the points in the points in the points in the point i